2raj2raj/bitcoin-educational-content/courses/sid202/en.md

 As Elements is based on the Bitcoin codebase, the components that make up a functioning network are very similar.

 The Elements node software itself is called `elementsd` and runs as a daemon on a user's machine.
-A daemon (or service in Windows) is a program that runs in the background without requiring direct control from a logged-on user.
+A daemon (or service in Windows) is a program that runs in the background without requiring direct user intervention.

 Note: Throughout this document, we will always refer to elements as the daemon version; however, everything could be done with elements-qt, provided that the server option is enabled.